Biarity/Sieve/README.md

 }
 ```

-## Handle Sieve's exceptions

-Sieve will silently fail unless `ThrowExceptions` in the configuration is set to true.
-2 kinds of custom exceptions can be thrown:

-* `SieveMethodNotFoundException` with a `MethodName`
-* `SieveIncompatibleMethodException` with a `MethodName`, an `ExpectedType` and an `ActualType`

-It is recommended that you write exception-handling middleware to globally handle Sieve's exceptions when using it with ASP.NET Core.

 ## Send a request

 With all the above in place, you can now send a GET request that includes a sort/filter/page query.